yankang18/FedCVT/README.md

 # FedCVT
 This is the official repo for the paper [FedCVT: Semi-supervised Vertical Federated Learning with Cross-View Training](https://dl.acm.org/doi/10.1145/3510031).
 The arxiv version is available at [here](https://arxiv.org/abs/2008.10838)

 Note that this codebase is the Pytorch implementation of FedCVT.
 The original implementation is based on Tensorflow.
-As a result, the empirical results of the Pytorch version may differ in those of the Tensorflow version.
+As a result, the empirical results of the Pytorch version may differ in those of the Tensorflow version, as reported in the paper.

 ## 1. Methodology